 PLAYER TO WATCH: The defectors Andrew Fifita and Jason Taumalolo

 POINT OF INTEREST: The real dark horse for the tournament.
-Two teams go through to next round from Pool B, and we think they can top it.
+Three teams go through to next round from Pool B, and we think they can top it.
 Semi Final minimum.

 1st ROUND MATCHES: 29/10 v Scotland – 4/11 v Samoa – 11/11 v NZ